CakeDC/users/readme.md

 ### Routes for pretty URLs ###

 To remove the second users from /users/users in the url you can use routes.

+The plugin itself comes with a routes file but you need to explicitly load them.

+	CakePlugin::load('Users', array('routes' => true));

+List of the used routes:

 	Router::connect('/users', array('plugin' => 'users', 'controller' => 'users'));
 	Router::connect('/users/index/*', array('plugin' => 'users', 'controller' => 'users'));